 Some select locations have had deep discounts on Weber grills in January or December as they’re getting inventory cleared out, but don’t count on it.

 There’s always the go-to Amazon.com for grill affair if you’re feeling ancy.
-Here’s deals there on the base Spirit E-210 model (probably the best valued gas grill in terms of price, performance, and longevity).
+You might want to look at their deal on the base Spirit E-210 model, though I believe only third party sellers are offering it right now (probably the best valued gas grill in terms of price, performance, and longevity).
 That and the Weber Genesis E-310 are their two most popular gas grill lines, which you can find my reviews on if you take a look through my site.

 →Lets keep this discussion going in the field below- Any word on where to look for the best BBQ deals?
 Did you happen to get a cheap Weber Genesis?
 How about coupons?
 There’s gotta be at least one of ya’ll with a tid bit of info!